MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 # Build apps for anonymous users

-You can test the experience delivered to anonymous users by selecting the meeting join url present in the meeting invite and joining the meeting via incognito window.
+You can test the experience delivered to anonymous users by selecting the meeting join URL present in the meeting invite and joining the meeting via private window.

 > [!NOTE]
 >